US says attack on Saudi oil site was an Iranian ‘act of war’

 Iran, which has denied involvement in the attack, warned the U.S. it will retaliate immediately if it is targeted.

 At a news conference, Saudi military spokesman Col. Turki al-Malki said the attack Saturday that did heavy damage to the heart of the Saudi oil industry was “launched from the north and was unquestionably sponsored by Iran.”
-Yemen lies to the south of Saudi Arabia, Iran and Iraq to the north.
+Yemen is south of Saudi Arabia, while Iran and Iraq lie to the north.

 Al-Malki stopped short of accusing Iran of actually firing the weapons itself or launching them from Iranian territory.